Forget Bitcoin: Inside the insane world of altcoin cryptocurrency trading

 He's gained renown in some Telegram groups over the past few months thanks to a "2K to 1M" challenge, where he endeavored to see how quickly, and with how few trades, he could turn the first number into the second.
 In cryptocurrency, you can follow someone's portfolio if you have their wallet number, so the community was able to watch this challenge play out in real time.

-Within two months, that $2,000 was over $2 million.
+Within two months, that $2,000 had grown to over $2 million.
 Much of that money was made off one trade: He chucked $50,000 into a project which, in the space of around a week, magnified 35 times in value, netting him $1.75 million.
+After passing $2 million, he cashed out.

 "You won't ever see that type of explosive growth if you don't trade in altcoins," he told me, though he also said "95% of these coins are going to be nonexistent in the future."